tiagomanunes/tiagomanunes.github.io/_writeups/administrator.md

 After loading the data on the BloodHound UI, and checking Olivia's outbound object control, we see that she has `GenericAll` rights over another user, Michael.
 Checking transitive object control, we see that Michael has rights to `ForceChangePassword` on Benjamin, who in turn is a member of the `Share Moderators` group.
 Maybe _he_ will be able to connect to FTP, so this seems to be our path forward.
 Good dog.

 Before we move on, we look to get a bit more awareness on each of these users.
 Olivia and Michael are members of the `Remote Management Users` group, so we should be able to connect with WinRM and gather more info if needed.
-Finally, checking for the shortest paths to Domain Admin, we see that Ethan (_Hunt_) has `DCSync` rights over the domain.
+Finally, checking for the shortest paths to Domain Admin, we see that Ethan (_Hunt!_) has `DCSync` rights over the domain.
 Our mission, should we choose to accept it, is probably to get our hands on his account.

 How do we do this?
 Honestly, even if you knew very little about AD, you could just ask the dog.
 Right-clicking edges on BloodHound gives you more information, including how to carry out the relevant attacks if applicable.
 With `GenericAll` we have several options, but since I play these machines in shared instances I went for a targeted Kerberoast, adding a temporary SPN and requesting a TGS ticket, and hoping for the password to be crackable.
 This is all very easy to do with, well, [targetedKerberoast](https://github.com/ShutdownRepo/targetedKerberoast).
 We just have to deal with any clock skew between our machine and the target, using `faketime` for example, and we're good to go:
 ```